LukasBaecker/be-stadtlabor/README.md

 Capabilities of the Garden service include apis to do the following :

-- Get details of all gardens in our application
+- Get all resources in our application
-- Get the details of a particular garden based on the id
+- Get a particular resource based on its id
-- Post a new garden into the application
+- Post a new resource into the application and assign it to a garden
-- Delete a garden from the application
+- Delete a resource from the application
-- Update the details of a garden
+- Update a particular resource

 ## Event Service